Love Quotient is all about improving our ability to love ourselves and others.

+Why is understanding the different aspects of self-important to LQ and to love in general?
 The core of LQ and why LQ is so significant is that while we are generally taught the importance of loving other people, we are not really taught or encouraged to love ourselves.

 Trust is a key element in business and in business relationships.
 For leaders in business, understanding the relationship between love and trust will help us to accelerate the power of trust in our lives and our organizations.

-There are many benefits of a high LQincluding improved self awareness, emotional stability and being able to manage negative emotions in a healthy and empowered way.
+There are many benefits of a high LQ including improved self awareness, emotional stability and being able to manage negative emotions in a healthy and empowered way.
 One benefit of a healthy LQ is improved learning ability and cognitive performance.
 In this article we will explore IQ and how, even though most aspects of one’s IQ are fixed, there are elements of intelligence which can be improved by increasing one’s LQ.

 We know that IQ is a measure of intelligence fully rooted in the mind and has, for many years, been used as a predictor of future success.
 EQ, which speaks to emotional intelligence, is one’s ability to understand the motivations and feelings of others and to be guided by this knowledge in our interactions with them.
 It is also widely believed that while IQ is set, EQ can be developed.